 Plan G and Plan F provide the highest levels of coverage.
 Plan G provides nearly the same level of coverage as Plan F, which offers the most coverage with zero out-of-pocket costs for Medicare-covered services.
 However, you'll need to pay the Medicare Part B (medical) annual deductible before Plan G kicks in.

 The cost of your Cigna plan will vary based on several factors, including your age, location, and sex.
-In the chart below, we've included an approximate range based on our research.
-Just remember, your rates may be higher or lower than our estimates based on your particular circumstances.
+In the chart below, we've included an estimate for a 65-year-old male living in Chicago.
+Just remember: Your rates may be higher or lower than our estimates based on your particular circumstances and location.

 Pro Tip: Buying online can save you 5 percent for the life of your policy.
 This discount is only available in certain states and only applies if you are a new Cigna supplement policyholder.
 The application must be done solely online, and spouses qualify for the same discount if they are added to the policy at the time you apply.

 To help with plan costs, Cigna offers a 7 percent household premium discount, which is an excellent option for spouses or family members.
 Cigna's household discount is average for the industry, as some go as low as 5 percent and others as high as 14 percent.
 If you're looking for a larger household discount, consider other providers we've reviewed, like Americo, that offer a 10 percent family discount.
-This discount is not available in Hawaii, Idaho, Minnesota, and Vermont.
-For residents of Washington, the discount only applies to spouses.
+This discount is not available in all areas.

 As noted above, a discount is available if you complete the entire application and submission online.
 If you need help and/or prefer to work with an agent, agents are available Monday through Friday from 8:30 a.m. to 8:30 p.m.
 ET.